 All this experience clearly pays off.
 Despite juggling bakery management responsibilities behind the counter, handling all grab-and-go orders for baked goods and having to adapt to Heritage Grand’s ever-evolving menu, Rahayu isn’t phased.

 “It’s my passion,” Rahayu said.
-“I’m very familiar with the big food and then some of the bread also, so it’s pretty much easy for me.”
+“I’m familiar with the take-out food items, as well as the breads and baked goods, so it’s pretty easy for me.”

 Heritage Grand is exceptional for their meticulous attention to detail.
 Every aspect of the bakery and attached Mediterranean-inspired restaurant has been carefully considered, from the ingredients that go into the food to the furniture.